diontools/ts-json-checker/README.md

 # ts-json-checker

-**ts-json-checker** is type checking function generator from type assertion for TypeScript.
+**ts-json-checker** is type check function generator from type assertion for TypeScript.

 It is mainly used for JSON input check.

+## Feature

+* Generate type check function for `JSON.parse`d object
+* Custom convert for specified type

+* No required library at runtime

 ## Environment